admu-sec/itsec-portfolio/README.md

 ## About Me

 My name is Adam, an IT Security Specialist student from Sweden with a focus on defensive security, SIEM and threat detection, while also exploring offensive security.
+Currently in my second internship working with Wazuh SIEM, while completing my degree project on open-source SIEM solutions.

 ## Courses